 I'm Kathy Scavone, a writer and potter in Middletown, California.
 I grew up in Southern California, but I have lived in Northern California - Lake County, California for over 40 years.
 Our county is named after the largest freshwater lake in California; and it is the oldest lake in North America.
 Clear Lake is known world wide as a fishing, boating and kayaking destination.
 The main industries in Lake County are tourism, agriculture, and the Geysers Geothermal Field which is the largest of its kind in the world, and produces electricity.
 We are known here in Lake County for our pears, walnuts and wine grapes.
 Lake County boasts over 35 wineries now, with many award-winning brands.
 We have beautiful State Parks and recreational lands, with an abundance of wildlife - deer, fox, raccoon, tule elk, mountain lion, black bear, and more!

 I live to write and take photographs.
-I have two Sunday columns in The Lake County News online newspaper; ( lakeconews.com ) The columns alternate, with Lake County Time Capsule, a local history column, and The Living Landscape, all about the profuse beauty and wonder of the natural world.
+I write a column for the Napa Valley Register called, Napa Valley's Living Landscape.
+It is all about the profuse beauty and wonder of the natural world.
 I also write freelance articles, short stories, poetry, plays, and have written several books:

 - Anderson Marsh State Historic Park - A Walking History, Prehistory, Flora and Fauna Tour of a California State Park